vuvictor1/Tax-Assessor/readme.md

 # Tax-Assessor
 Tax assessment for the sum and mean of property values.
 Takes in a float of arrays to solve for sum and mean.
-Features a main file that calls on other functions when necessary to perform operations.
+Additionally, features time updater that retrieves local date.
 Requires user input for the array.
 Tribrid program written in x86 Assembly, C++, and C. Runs using a bash script file.

 ***Run Instructions***
 ```